 Thanks to Dr. James Day, Glendale Animal Hospital, veterinary practice in Glendale, Arizona, in business for 27 years

 I would certainly separate “church and state” and I would have been more of a leader than a friend.
-As an owner and an active President& CEO of a small business- I’m in constant contact with my employees.
-When hiring new employees, certain requirements and credentials are necessary including: experience, expertise, and industry knowledge.
+As an owner and an active president and CEO of a small business, I’m in constant contact with my employees.
+When hiring new employees, certain requirements and credentials are necessary, including experience, expertise and industry knowledge.
 Additionally, I look for multiple interpersonal skills and qualifications.
 That said, I’ve managed to find and retain wonderful employees who work well and who work well with one another.
-Formulating good friendships with my employees is nice but maintaining and stepping up as more of a leader at times, has been challenging.
-Establishing boundaries early on with employees is key and I wish I had known the importance of this, earlier on.
+Formulating good friendships with my employees is nice but maintaining and stepping up as more of a leader at times has been challenging.
+Establishing boundaries early on with employees is key for owners and I wish I had known the importance of this, earlier on.

 Thanks to Georgette Pascale, Pascale Communications, LLC. a health care specific PR firm, in business 7 years